typebytes/angular-checklist/content/rxjs/takeuntil-operator.md

 # Solution

 RxJS provides us with the `takeUntil` operator, and a few other conditional operators.
-This operator will mirror the source observable util a certain event happens.
+This operator will mirror the source observable until a certain event happens.
 In most cases, we want to stop listening to Observables when the component gets destroyed.
 This allows us to write something like this:

 ```ts
 @Component({...})